carlosreyesweb/gastaderapp-server/README.md

 - [x] Prisma
 - [x] Swagger

+# How to run inside a Dev Container

+1. Install the Remote - Containers extension on VSCode
+2. Open the project in VSCode
+3. Click on the green button on the bottom left corner of the screen
+4. Select "Reopen in Container"
+5. Wait for the container to be built
+6. Run `npm run start:dev` to start the API
+7. Go to `http://localhost:4000/docs` to see the Swagger documentation
+8. Congrats!
+The API is now running and ready to develop on it.

 ## How to run locally

-To run the project locally, you need to have Docker and Node.js installed on your machine.
+To run the project locally, you need to have Node.js and an instance of MySQL/MariaDB installed on your machine.
 After that, you can follow the steps below:

 1. Clone the repository
+2. Run `npm install` to install the dependencies
-2. Create a `.env` file based on the `.env.example` file and fill the missing values.
+3. Create a `.env` file in the root of the project based on the `.env.example` file
-3. Run `docker compose up -d` to start the database.
-4. If it's the first time you're running the project, you need to run the migrations and seeders.
-You can do that by running `npm run db:reset`.
+4. Run `npm run db:reset` to create the database and run the migrations
-5. Run `npm run start:dev` to start the API.
+5. Run `npm run start:dev` to start the API
-6. Go to `http://localhost:$PORT/docs` to see the Swagger documentation.
+6. Go to `http://localhost:4000/docs` to see the Swagger documentation
 7. Congrats!
-The API is now running and ready to be used.
+The API is now running and ready to develop on it.